Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Results

 \subsection{Estimatimation of Error in 21cm-line Auto-Power Spectrum}

-As discussed before, because we don't know the correct reionization model a priori, we need to seek a model which has the highest correlation with observed 21cm-line images.
-Once the best model is selected, the 21cm-line auto-power spectrum can be calculated with the predicted images of the selected model as demonstrated in Fig.~\ref{fig:PS1}.
-However, since the cross power spectrum could be measured only at large scales, the uncertainty at small scales should be properly propagated to the estimation of auto-power spectrum.
+As discussed before, because we don't know the correct reionization model a priori, we need to seek a model which has the highest correlation with observed 21\,cm-line images.
+Once the best model is selected, the 21\,cm-line auto-power spectrum can be calculated with the predicted images of the selected model as demonstrated in Fig.~\ref{fig:PS1}.
+However, since the cross power spectrum could be measured only at large scales, the uncertainty at small scales should be properly propagated to the estimation of the auto-power spectrum.

-It is possible to estimate the error in 21cm-line auto-power spectrum as follows, using the measured cross power spectrum between the observed 21cm-line and predicted images.
-First, 21cm-line auto-power spectrum can be written as,
+It is possible to estimate the error in the 21\,cm-line auto-power spectrum as follows, using the measured cross power spectrum between the observed 21\,cm-line and predicted images.
+First, 21\,cm-line auto-power spectrum can be {evaluated} as,

-Therefore, by using a model of $r_k$ denoted as $\tilde{r}_k$, we can estimate $P_{21}$ from the observed cross power spectrum and auto-power spectrum of predicted image.
+\tr{where $P^{\rm pre}_{\rm 21}$ is the auto-power spectrum of predicted image and $P_X$ is cross power spectrum between observed 21\,cm-line and predicted images.} Therefore, by using a model of $r_k$ denoted as $\tilde{r}_k$, we can estimate $P'_{21}$ from the observed cross power spectrum and auto-power spectrum of predicted image, where \tr{$~'$ indicates estimated values}.
 We assume that the $\tilde{r}_k$ is empirically obtained from simulations with a statistical error of $\Delta r_k$ which is replaced by the sample variance of $r^{T,O}_k$.
 Then the error on the estimated power spectrum can be described as

 where $\sigma_X$ is evaluated in Eq.~(\ref{eq:error}).
-The error on the 21cm-line auto-power spectrum of the predicted image $\Delta^2 P_{\rm out}$ is given as the sample variance of $P_{\rm out}$ which is shown in Fig.~\ref{fig:PS1}.
-We note that the total error is also reduced by $1 / \sqrt{N}$, and $N=25$ represents the assumed survey area in ${\rm deg}^2$.
+The error on the 21\,cm-line auto-power spectrum of the predicted image $\Delta^2 P_{\rm out}$ is given as the sample variance of $P_{\rm out}$ which is shown in Fig.~\ref{fig:PS1}.
+We note that the total error is also reduced by $1 / \sqrt{N}$, \tb{where $N=27$ represents the assumed number of survey areas of total $27~{\rm deg}^2$.}

 Fig.~\ref{fig:pred} shows the 21cm power spectrum estimated by this method.
 The left and right panels are the results of $H_2$ and $S_{h,2}$ models.
 The error is large at small scales due to lack of sensitivity of MWA Phase II.